ProtParam - Documentation

 (In) John M. Walker (ed): The Proteomics Protocols Handbook, Humana Press (2005).

-Full text - Copyright Humana Press.
+pp. 571-607 Full text - Copyright Humana Press.

 Using ProtParam

-ProtParam computes various physico-chemical properties that can be deduced from a protein sequence.
-No additional information is required about the protein under consideration.
-The protein can either be specified as a Swiss-Prot/TrEMBL accession number or ID, or in form of a raw sequence.
-White space and numbers are ignored.
-If you provide the accession number of a Swiss-Prot/TrEMBL entry, you will be prompted with an intermediary page that allows you to select the portion of the sequence on which you would like to perform the analysis.
-The choice includes a selection of mature chains or peptides and domains from the Swiss-Prot feature table (which can be chosen by clicking on the positions), as well as the possibility to enter start and end position in two boxes.
+If you provide a UniProtKB AC/ID, you will be prompted with an intermediary page that allows you to select the portion of the sequence on which you would like to perform the analysis.
+The choice includes a selection of mature chains or peptides and domains compiled from the feature table of the UniProtKB entry (which can be chosen by clicking on the positions), as well as the possibility to enter start and end position in two boxes.
 By default (i.e. if you leave the two boxes empty) the complete sequence will be analyzed.

 Note: It is not possible to specify post-translational modification for your protein, nor will ProtParam know whether your mature protein forms dimers or multimers.
 If you do know that your protein forms a dimer, you may just duplicate your sequence (i.e. append a second copy of the sequence to the first), as all computations performed by ProtParam are based on either compositional data, or on the N-terminal amino acid.